exacti/phacil-framework/README.md

   To use a magic request system, you just need to call a `$this->request` method.
 For sample, to obtain a POST value, use `$this->request->post['field']` to get the post value with security.
   For a \$_SERVER predefined variables, use `$this->request->server['VALUE']` and $this->request->get() for \$_GET values.
-  The advantages to use this requests instead the predefined variables of PHP is more the more security, upgradable and unicode values.
+  The advantages to use this requests instead the predefined variables of PHP are more the more security, upgradable and unicode values.

   ### Sessions